JanGunzenhauser/torrent-stream-vlc/README.md

 # torrent-stream-vlc
-<i>Insert magnet link to stream torrent files to VLC (VideoLAN Client) on Mac OS X</i>
+<i>Insert magnet link or torrent file for streaming directly to VLC (VideoLAN Client) on Mac OS X</i>

 Built using <a href="https://www.npmjs.com/package/torrent-stream">torrent-stream</a> and inspired by <a href="https://www.npmjs.com/package/peerflix">peerflix</a>.
 Thanks to <a href="https://github.com/mafintosh">Mathias  Buus.</a>

 ## Prerequisites
-- node (created and tested on v4.6.0)
-- npm
+- node + npm
 - VLC for Max OS X (https://www.videolan.org/vlc/download-macosx.html)

 ## Limitations
-- only works on OS X with installed VLC player
-- no option to use actual torrent file instead of magnet link
+Due to time and testing constraints, this package was developed only for systems running OS X with VLC player installed.
+Multiplatform support as well as streaming targets other than VLC might be added later on (If you want to do this yourself, have a closer look at the peerflix package mentioned above).

 ## Usage